Georgia - From East to West

 Destination: Ateni

-This morning, after breakfast, you’ll head west to the town of Gori, the place of Stalin’s birth.
+After breakfast at your hotel, you’ll check out and head west towards the town of Gori, the place of Stalin’s birth.
 On the way you’ll stop at the Tserovani Displaced People’s Camp, which houses 8,000 of the 26,000 Georgians displaced when Russia invaded South Ossetia in 2008.
 Here you’ll be shown around by one of the residents and visit a social enterprise which employs internally displaced women.
+Lunch will be with a family who live in the camp.
+Expect lots of toasts and good cheer!

 Start point: Ateni